Warrior312/eterna-bot-documentation/README.md

 ## Team Commands
 ### These commands are meant for team members and their captains.
 Keep note, some commands require captiancy to execute.

+`/createteam`:Creates a team for the specified league.
+League name is case-sensitive.